 Growing Gonzales Cabbages

 This cabbage plant is moderately easy to grow indoors or by directly sowing in soil outdoors.
-The cold hardy cabbage (USDA zones 2 to 11) can be grown in spring, fall or winter and can tolerate a hard frost.
-Seeds should germinate within seven to 12 days.
+The cold hardy cabbage (USDA zones 2-11) can be grown in spring, fall, or winter and can tolerate a hard frost.
+Seeds should germinate within 7 to 12 days.
 The Gonzales cabbage plant also is suitable for container culture.

 To grow indoors, start seeds four to six weeks before the last frost.
-Sow seeds two to three per cell in soil temperature between 65- and 75-degrees F. (18 and 24 C.).
-Fertilize seedlings every seven to 10 days with a water-soluble fertilizer at ¼ recommended strength.
+Sow seeds two to three per cell in soil temperature between 65 and 75 degrees F. (18-24 C.).
+Fertilize seedlings every 7 to 10 days with a water-soluble fertilizer at ¼ recommended strength.
 Move the transplants outside before the last frost.

 To sow Gonzales cabbage outdoors in spring, wait till soil is warmed to 50 degrees F. (10 C.).
 For fall planting, sow in midsummer.
 Choose a site that receives six to eight hours of full sun each day.
-In soil enriched with organic matter, space two to three seeds 12 to 15 inches (30 to 38 cm.) apart in rows.
+In soil enriched with organic matter, space two to three seeds 12 to 15 inches (31-38 cm.) apart in rows.